 The team served me one of their signature mocktails; a Guava cooler.

-It was the perfect compliment to the summer heat wave which had engulfed the north of India at the time.
+It was the perfect complement to the summer heatwave which had engulfed the north of India at the time.

 The rooms at Taj Lake Palace Udaipur